210119-java-enterprise/EOD_p1/README.md

   4. **@Serial** Used to annotate POJO fields that are the primary key within the database as well as a serial value in the database, meaning that the user does not set this value when inserting new entries. ex @PrimaryKey(columnName = "user_id") @Serial

+The POJO classes must have a no-args constructor in order for the ORM to function correctly.
+All getters and setters must be implemented as well, where the method name follows the convention "get"/"set" + the field name that it is getting or setting.

 ### Configuration Object